mcastorina/mcastorina.github.io/_posts/2021-06-18-ground-up-bits.markdown

 ## Transistors
 At the end of the day, computers are complex circuits built mostly of transistors.
 Transistors are electrical components that can be thought of as gates that allow or deny current to flow.
 That's it.
+Try toggling the **gate** below to see how the current responds.

 <style type="text/css" media="all">
 .gate th, td {